rakeshdhote/Udacity-Self_Driving_Car_NanoDegree/P5_Vehicle_Detection_And_Tracking/ReadMe.md

 - - -
 [TOC]
 ## 1. Project Overview
-The objective of this project is to create a image/video processing pipeline to detect vehicles and track them using using traditional image processing techniques.
+The objective of this project is to create an image/video processing pipeline to detect vehicles and track them using traditional image processing techniques.

 A `vehicle` and `non-vehicle` data is read.
 The dataset consists of 8792 and 8968 `vehicle` and `non-vehicle` images of size `64x64` pixels.
-Sample images of both the data set are plotted below.
+Sample images of both the dataset are plotted below.

 <table>
 <tr>
 <td style="text-align: center;">
 **Sample Vehicle Images**
 </td>
 <td style="text-align: center;">
 **Sample Non-Vehicle Images**
 </td>
 </tr>
 <tr>